 On the other hand, Alcor staff believe very strongly in the mission of the organization and are extremely dedicated.
-Alcor transport team members feel that they are saving lives, and behave accordingly.
-Most of all, everyone at Alcor is concerned with insuring the security of the patients who have been cryopreserved for the indefinite future.
+Alcor transport team members are dedicated to saving lives through cryonics, and behave accordingly.
+Most of all, everyone at Alcor is concerned with ensuring the security of the cryopreserved patients.
 The organization's powerful sense of purpose is reinforced by the fact that all Alcor directors and most staff members have made arrangements to be cryopreserved themselves in the future.

 Unlike most startups, Alcor is unlikely to fail for financial reasons.
 Due to the legally independent status of the Patient Care Trust from Alcor, patients can be maintained indefinitely through its portfolio of cash, investments, real estate, and capital equipment.
 Some wealthy Alcor members have contributed gifts and endowments to help the organization to advance, and in the event of a financial crisis, many of the people who hope ultimately to be cryopreserved would probably provide assistance.
 In this sense Alcor benefits from its small size, since it maintains an intimate relationship with many members which would be more problematic if our membership was ten times as large.